 Course Information

 In this course, you will learn about stainless steel.
-Stainless steel is a specialized type of steel which appears to be more complex than it really is.
+Stainless steel is a specialized type of steel that appears to be more complex than it really is.

 You will have access to the course for 90 days to work through the content.

-Many things have changed over the years including new grades, advanced processing practices, tighter tolerances and specifications, ISO Standards, production consistency, traceability, just to name a few.
+Many things have changed over the years, including new grades, advanced processing practices, tighter tolerances and specifications, ISO Standards, production consistency, and traceability, just to name a few.

 This course is designed to provide you with a high-level, simplified working knowledge of stainless steel; how and why it came to be; what the differences are between the grades and why; how product surface finishes are obtained; types of corrosion typically experienced; and what factors should be considered when selecting a grade.